fasicasr/employee-tracker/README.md

 * User can select 'view employees" - to see a list of employees along with their corresponding department, employee ID, title, salary, and manager
 * Add employee - user will be prompted to enter name, role, and manager
 * View role - user will be able to view all available roles
-* Add role - user will be prompted to enter title, salary, and department
+* Add role - user is presented with the available roles then is prompted to enter title, salary, and department
 * Add department - user will be prompted to add name of new department
 * View Departments - user will be able to view all available departments
 * Update role - user will be prompted to enter which role they want to update